Marqui-be/blog/index.md

 <span class="callout-label">2026 Public Experiment</span>

-In 2026, part of this work is applied to a live experiment: running a real company using AI-driven decision systems.
+In 2026, this way of thinking is pushed to the limit.

-The goal is not to remove people, but to understand where human judgment is needed — and where it can safely step back.

-Everything is documented as engineering logs.
+A real business is being operated using AI-driven systems.
+Not as a demo.
+Not as a theory.
+But as a live experiment.

+The goal is simple:
+see how much complexity, noise, and human overload can be removed — without breaking the business.

+This experiment is relevant for: founders, operators, and large organizations alike.

 <a class="callout-link" href="/notes/2026/001-operating-a-company-as-a-system">
 Read the first log → Operating a Company as a System